 - ‘CHOLDERTON’ Mix Four Year Plus Grazing/Cutting Ley 70% ORGANIC

-- Red Clover Ley Three-Four Year Mixture 70% ORGANIC
+- Red Clover Ley Three Year Mixture 70% ORGANIC

 - Ryegrass Over-Seeding Short Term 2-3 Years

 - Ryegrass Over-Seeding Short Term 2-3 Years 70% ORGANIC

 - Ryegrass Over-Seeding Longer Term 4-5 Years

 - Ryegrass and Clover Over-Seeding Longer Term 4-5 Years